Build on iOS

 The Reader SDK requires a mobile authorization code from the Mobile Authorization API.
 Mobile authorization codes allow custom mobile applications to process payments on Square hardware on behalf of a specific Square account for a given location.

 Mobile authorization codes are short lived and should be used immediately to authorize the Reader SDK.
-Authorization is valid until it is explicitly revoked by calling deauthorize
+Authorization is valid until it's explicitly revoked by calling deauthorize

 or your application fails to take a payment within 90 days.
-Mobile authorization codes do not need to be manually refreshed under normal operations.
+Mobile authorization codes don't need to be manually refreshed under normal operations.

 Did you know?